viktorgus/Visual-Object-Recognition-and-Detection-TSBB17/project 2/README.md

 # TSBB17 Project 2: Visual Object Tracking
 Lukas Borggren, Viktor Gustafsson and Gustav Wahlquist.

+## Final Performance
+![tracker_performance](https://user-images.githubusercontent.com/46990011/107772698-dbeade00-6d3c-11eb-897e-bff9c2fa96c2.png)

-# Introduction
+## Introduction
 This project aims to evaluate the MOSSE tracker and how it performs with different maps of features on the OTB-mini dataset.

-# Final Performance
-![tracker_performance](https://user-images.githubusercontent.com/46990011/107772698-dbeade00-6d3c-11eb-897e-bff9c2fa96c2.png)

 # Dataset
 The dataset used in this project is a subset of the OTB benchmark called OTB-mini.
 It consists of 30